poralix/directadmin-utils/email/README.md

 # Script transip_mail_domains.sh:

-For DirectAdmin servers which use TransIP Mail Service as a SMTP relay Exim should be configured to use TransIP Mail Service first The script DOES NOT change Exim's configuration.
-You should do it first The script DOES NOT change DNS records.
+For DirectAdmin servers which use TransIP Mail Service as a SMTP relay.
+Exim should be configured to use TransIP Mail Service first.
+The script DOES NOT change Exim's configuration.
+You should do it first.
+The script DOES NOT change DNS records.
 You should do it first.

 Installation: